 History of The Cape Fear Yacht Club

-An Overview by Jerry Gable, Club Historian
+by Jerry Gable, Club Historian

 The Cape Fear Yacht Club was founded in 1993 by a small group of local sailors as primarily a large sailboat (PHRF rules) ocean racing organization centered at the Southport Marina.
 When the ocean was lumped up we stayed in the river to challenge the currents.
 The club was incorporated as a non-profit organization in November 1994.
 Within the first two years we quickly grew into a more general boating club with strong social, youth and cruising divisions for both sailors and power boaters.
 The club originally met casually at Port Charlie's Restaurant and Bar (long gone now) at Marker 1 on the waterfront for the first year.
 Then we spent a few years in the large room above the marina office that later became Fish Tales.
 Our first real facility came with the use of several hundred feet of sandy beach on the Southport riverfront marked by our large storage box and the flagpole that still stands at the current clubhouse at South Harbour Marina.
 It became the center of our ceremonial, social, youth training and small boat sailing programs.